EA Sports UFC 2: Reception

 GamesRadar's David Meikleham wrote: "Bruising, buggy and beautiful, UFC 2 is a technically triumphant fighter, but its combat can easily flounder and frustrate."
 Meikleham scored the game a 3 out of 5, complimenting the visuals, ground game, and the knockdowns, but criticizing the lack of content, the career mode, and the power of strikes.

 Josh Robertson from IGN gave the game a 6.4 out of 10, writing: "While UFC 2 certainly looks the part, it doesn't feel it.
 Strikes are razor sharp, kicks are satisfyingly heavy, and each and every fighter is beautifully sculpted and recreated, but each and every element is too robotic and rigid to recreate the dynamism and unpredictability that draws me to real UFC fights.
 Those fights are often won by finding those spaces between the lines that your opponent hasn't thought to cover, but those spaces simply don't exist here.
 As a fighting game it's worth your time if you're seeking something other than the usual options, but as a recreation of the UFC it falters before the final bell."

 Owen S. Good of Polygon gave the game a positive review, scoring it an 8.
 He commended the realism, the difficulty balance, and the visuals.
 Good did find that the controls are uncomfortable at times and disliked the difficulty of the submission system.
 Good also shared the opinion that the career mode is too basic and that it lacks a personality.

 Adam Beck for Hardcore Gamer gave the game a 3 out of 5 and wrote: "EA Sports Canada has improved upon the UFC formula greatly, although plenty of the modes still feel shallow.
 The career mode has been pushed to the side (literally) and rightfully so as it's the most lackluster campaign available. [...]
 It's more rewarding to play through the online-centric Championship mode despite it relying heavily on card packs and RNG pulls.
 Fortunately, there are far fewer glitches to be found, especially comparing this to the first game EA Sports released, although the physics still certainly go out of whack more than they should. [...]
 EA Sports UFC 2 still has some kinks to work out, but the overall experience has improved over its predecessor."

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated EA Sports UFC 2 for "Fighting Game of the Year".